Indicative distribution

 Distribution

-Until very recently purple copper butterfly was only known to occur in the Bathurst and Lithgow regions of NSW.
-In August 2021 the species was discovered flying within Namadgi National Park, ACT.
+The purple copper butterfly is only known to occur in the Bathurst, Lithgow and Oberon regions of NSW.
 This species has highly specific habitat requirements and only occurs where the food plant Bursaria spinosa subsp. lasiophylla and an attendant ant species is present.
 It is highly possible that additional locations will be identified where the food plant occurs and these may lie outside the currently known distribution of the species.

 Habitat and ecology